Shayhha/CryptoShredder/README.md

 ## Features

-- **Multiple Passes**: File Shredder allows you to perform multiple passes to ensure that files are thoroughly overwritten, making data recovery extremely challenging.
+- **Wipe Files Securely**: CryptoShredder allows you to securely wipe files by performing multiple passes, ensuring that file contents are thoroughly overwritten to prevent data recovery and enhance data security.

-- **Mersenne Twister RNG**: File Shredder uses the Mersenne Twister random number generator for generating secure and unpredictable bytes during the file wiping process.
+- **Encrypt and Decrypt Files**: CryptoShredder employs a custom AES library, developed by me, to encrypt and decrypt files using AES in CTR mode, it can encrypt and decrypt multiple files simultaneously, utilizing multi-threading for efficient processing.

-- **File Viewer**: File Shredder provides users with the flexibility to view files in various formats, including Hexadecimal, Binary, and UTF-8, enabling thorough inspection of file contents before making shredding decisions.
+- **File Viewer**: CryptoShredder provides users with the flexibility to view files in various formats, including Hexadecimal, Binary, and UTF-8, enabling thorough inspection of file contents before making shredding decisions.

-- **User-Friendly GUI**: With a modern and intuitive graphical user interface built using Qt, the File Shredder is easy to use, even for those new to data shredding.
+- **User-Friendly GUI**: CryptoShredder features a modern and intuitive graphical user interface built with the Qt framework.
+Designed for ease of use, it provides a seamless experience for securely shredding files and managing sensitive data.

 ## Usage

 1. Run CryptoShredder.exe file in x64/Release folder (for 64-bit Windows machines).
-2. Select the files you want to securely erase.
+2. Select the files you want to securely erase or encrypt/decrypt.
-3. Configure the number of passes you wish to perform (more passes mean greater security).
+3. Configure the number of passes you wish to perform for secure file wiping or enter key for encryption/decryption.
-4. Click the "Wipe Files" button to initiate the file shredding process.
+4. Click the appropriate action button ("Wipe Files" or "Encrypt/Decrypt Files") to initiate the process.

 ## Screenshots